-But while we are in a bear market, our fundamental analysis and indeed common sense suggest that the companies that comprise US Equity markets are not currently or even in the foreseeable future in disarray.
+We do not see a systematic or permanent impairment in our business eco system.
+Our analysis and indeed common sense suggest that the companies that comprise US Equity markets are not currently or even in the foreseeable future in disarray.
 Ditto the other main asset types.
 There are weak sectors and companies that have been hurt by economic conditions; but there are also strong sectors and companies that are thriving.
 And this is hardly unusual.